Cisco Secure Workload

 The CASB security should detect all cloud services, assign each a risk ranking, and identify all users and third-party apps able to log in.
 More often than there are a lot of power users, such as finance, that have access to large data sets.
 So, files are shared and exposed within the content of files used, and apps are installed.

-This is generally down to a slight majority of users controlling most applications.
-So it’s these users, which are a small amount, that introduce a considerable amount of security risk.
-In addition, these users often collaborate with several external parties, which will be cloud-based sharing.
-Not to mention sharing with non-corporate email addresses.
+This is generally due to a slight majority of users controlling most applications.
+So, these users, who are a small number, introduce a considerable amount of security risk.
+In addition, these users often collaborate with several external parties, which will be cloud-based sharing, not to mention sharing with non-corporate email addresses.

-You can also dig into what identities use these applications and why they are used.
+You can also investigate what identities use these applications and why they are used.
 How do you gain visibility?
-You may be wondering how you get all this data.
+You may wonder how you get all this data.
 A few sources can be used to discover the data we will discuss.

 Applications in your environment can be displayed in different categories and break down risk based on other criteria.
 For example, there is business risk, usage risk, and vendor compliance.
 Each risk category has different factors used to make up the risk categories.
 Cisco Umbrella CASB integrates with Cisco Talos, which helps you get the reputation information by looking at the Host domain and URL associated with informing you if the app has a good reputation.